react-static/react-static/README.md

 )
 ```

-#### `<Prefetch url=''/>`
+#### `<Prefetch path=''/>`
-Prefetch is a react component that accepts a `url` prop and an optional single child to render.
-When this component is rendered, any data resolved by the `url`'s corresponding `getProps` function will be prefetched.
+Prefetch is a react component that accepts a `path` prop and an optional single child to render.
+When this component is rendered, any data resolved by the `path`'s corresponding `getProps` function will be prefetched.
 This ensures that if the user then navigates to that route in your site, they do not have to wait for the required data to load.

-- If the url doesn't match a route, no data will be loaded.
+- If the path doesn't match a route, no data will be loaded.
 - If the route has already been loaded in the session, the cache will be used instead.
-- If multiple instances of the same `url` are prefetched at the same time, only a single request will be made for all instances.
+- If multiple instances of the same `path` are prefetched at the same time, only a single request will be made for all instances.
 - If used more often than needed, this component could result in fetching a lot of unused data.
 Be smart about what you prefetch.

 Example: